Going To The Fort Lauderdale Air Show This Weekend? Here's What You Need To Know

 - North Beach (south end – east and west side from Sunrise Boulevard to N.E.
 13th Street)

+There’s also parking available at Galleria Mall on Sunrise Boulevard for $20.

-As always, you could take public transportation, take a taxi or use your favorite ride-share app.MORE NEWS: Gunfire Outside North Miami Barbershop Leaves One Man Hospitalized
+As always, you could take public transportation, take a taxi or use your favorite ride-share app.MORE NEWS: Broward County Suffering Critical 911 Dispatcher Shortage

 Once you get there, relax and get ready to enjoy the show.